kolya5544/DeltaProxy/DEVELOPMENT.md

 Bare minimum a module needs is a **`public static void OnEnable()`** method located in any class.
 The class containing **OnEnable** method is considered **primary** and should contain the rest of system methods and properties.

 The rest of base methods define the behaviour of the module, and are OPTIONAL:
-- If the primary class implements **`public static void ResolveServerMessage(ConnectionInfo info, string msg)`** or **`public static bool ResolveServerMessage(ConnectionInfo info, string msg)`**, it will receive a call for every message sent FROM server TO client.
-If the return type is `bool`, a module can return either `true`, in which case the rest of modules with *higher server priority value* (and, eventually, the client itself) will receive the message, or `false`, in which case the client will not receive the message and no other module with *higher server priority value* than this module will receive or process the message.
+- If the primary class implements **`public static ModuleResponse ResolveServerMessage(ConnectionInfo info, string msg)`**, it will receive a call for every message sent FROM server TO client.
+A module can return any of ModuleResponse values, which will define further proxy behaviour.
-- If the primary class implements **`public static bool ResolveClientMessage(ConnectionInfo info, string msg)`**, it will receive a call for every message sent FROM client TO server.
-A module must return either `true` or `false`, depending on which a message will either get received by all the modules with *higher client priority value* and the server itself, or no other *higher client priority value* module will receive the message (the server will not receive the message either)
+- If the primary class implements **`public static ModuleResponse ResolveClientMessage(ConnectionInfo info, string msg)`**, it will receive a call for every message sent FROM client TO server.
+A module can return any of ModuleResponse values, which will define further proxy behaviour.
 - If the primary class implements **`public static ModuleConfig cfg`** (with this exact field name!), where `ModuleConfig` is defined like `public class ModuleConfig : ConfigBase<ModuleConfig>`, the module is considered **configurable** and can be configured by admins using modules like `AdminConfigModule`.
 Additionally, if `ModuleConfig` implements **`public bool isEnabled = true`**, DeltaProxy will only load the module while `isEnable` is set to true. **It is important that you DO NOT initialize `cfg` and other non-static class fields in class constructor, but do it in OnEnable instead, to allow the module to be safely disabled and enabled**
 - If the primary class implements **`public static Database db`**, where `Database` is defined like `public class Database : DatabaseBase<Database>`, the module will have its own **database**, where different types of data can be stored.
 Keep in mind you will still have to regularly call `db.SaveDatabase()` to avoid data loss.
 - If the primary class implements `public static int CLIENT_PRIORITY = int.MaxValue / 2;`, this module will have a *client priority value* of one defined .
 Modules with *lowest* numbers get executed first when processing relevant messages. **`ConnectionInfoHolderModule`** has a *client priority* of 0.